Rolakamin/Customer-Satisfaction-Analysis/README.md

 ### Data Visualization

 The customer satisfaction survey data was analyzed using Power BI and presented in a single-page dashboard.
-This dashboard provides insights into customer ratings, satisfaction levels, and key service factors influencing overall experience.
+This dashboard offers comprehensive insights into customer ratings, satisfaction levels, and key service factors influencing the overall experience.
+It features interactive visuals that allow stakeholders to explore metrics such as satisfaction rates, net satisfaction scores, average service ratings, and order accuracy distributions.
+You can view the dashboard here.​